leodip/goiabada/mkdocs/docs/index.md

 # Important ⚠️

 Goiabada is currently in the **pre-release** stage, nearing its first official release.
-Having said that, we don’t anticipate any breaking changes from this point forward, unless absolutely necessary.
+We don't anticipate any breaking changes from this point forward, unless absolutely necessary.

 ## Screenshots